lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

       mldsaSeed = bytes[:32]
       tradSK  = bytes[32:]

-     Note that while ML-KEM has fixed-length keys (seeds), RSA and ECDH may not, depending on encoding, so rigorous length-checking of the overall composite key is not always possible.
+     Note that while ML-DSA has fixed-length keys (seeds), RSA and ECDSA may not, depending on encoding, so rigorous length-checking of the overall composite key is not always possible.